 “impressive trial lawyer … fantastically experienced white collar practitioner ... judgment you can take to the bank”

 Jack Cinquegrana co-chairs the firm's Litigation Department and Government Enforcement & Compliance Practice Group.
-He is a veteran trial lawyer with over 25 years of experience in litigation and government enforcement matters.
+He is a veteran trial lawyer and bar leader, with over 25 years of experience in litigation and government enforcement matters.

 Government Enforcement & Compliance: represents companies and individuals in government investigations and related civil and criminal litigation.